chengzegang/AMTH482/README.md

 # AMATH 482 Computational Methods for Data Analysis
 Homeworks I have done for this class, including codes(MATLAB/ Python) and reports

-HW1: Analyze Singular Value Decomposition on Yale's Eigenfaces dataset
+HW1: An ultrasound problem that using Fourier Transformation and Guassian filter to reduce noise and construct trajactory.
-HW2: Principle Component Analysis on multiple cameras capturing the same object's oscillatory dynamics from different angles, including an algorithm to extract the location of the paint can.
+HW2: analyze a portion of Handel's Messiah with time-frequency analysis.
-HW3: Machine Learning/ Classification of Music Genres
+HW3: On Canvas are movies created from three different cameras.
+The experiments are an attempt to illustrate various aspects of the PCA and its practical usefulness and the effects of noise on the PCA algorithms.
-HW4: Dynamic Mode Decomposition to separate foreground and background in a video
+HW4: use PCA to analyze songs and build a music classifier.
-HW5: Neural Network
+HW5: Build a Neural Network and CNN to classify images.